Types of bank accounts

 Cons of a checking account: Some banks will bury you in fees.
 Others require a certain minimum balance.

-Tips: Take advantage of direct deposit.
-Balance your account at least once a month, and routinely check for suspicious activity.
+Checking account tips: Take advantage of direct deposit, balance your account at least once a month, and routinely check for suspicious activity.

 People of all ages use a savings account to sock away future wealth.
 They’re ideal for establishing longtime banking relationships, and that comes in handy when it’s time to buy a first car or starter home.